some1special/explorer/README.md

+CryptoService Explorer
-Fork of Iquidus Explorer - 1.6.1
+*Fork of Iquidus Explorer - 1.6.1*
 ================

 An open source block explorer written in node.js.